Blackfell/blackfell.github.io/_posts/2021-02-05-NetGopher-New-Tool-Who-Dis.md

 script.

-I'd suggest that working with Go like this is probably going to be a bit easier if you are comfortable working with Bash or maybe a little bit of Python (even just being able to read these will be enough), but don't let that hold you back if you're keen.
-I've gone through the first chapter or two so far and in just a couple of evenings, the book has guided me through some really nice simple TCP tooling.
+I'd suggest that working with Go like this is probably going to be a bit easier if you are familiar with some scripting or programming, even if it's just some simple usages or concepts, like variables, bits and bytes and so on.
+If you're comfortable working with Bash or maybe a little bit of Python (even just being able to read these) you'll have a great start. but don't let that hold you back if you're keen!
+I've gone through the first chapter or two so far and in just a couple of evenings, the book has guided me through some really nice conepts in such a simple way.

 Most of my exposure to compiled languages comes from solving awkward Mathematical problems at Univeristy, so learning Go was a little outfacing because I wanted to avoid that again.
-So far it's been nothing like that, it's giving me serious Python vibes in the ease of drafting, testing and availability/usability of (mostly core) Libraries, I think I might be a convert!
-If you're worried about the learning curve, you could always get the basic syntax and conventions down via Codeacademy, Sololearn etc.
+So far it's been nothing like that, it's giving me serious Python vibes in the ease of drafting, testing and availability/usability of (mostly core) Libraries.
+I think I might be a convert!

+With all that said, If you're worried about the learning curve, you could always get the basic syntax and conventions down via Codeacademy, Sololearn etc. it's atually really begineer friendly and you should **just do it!**

 # Netgopher

-Enter Netgopher. *What is that?* I hear you cry?
-Well to be honest, it's the same example Netcat mimic that every person starting on Black Hat Go or Black Hat Python (Another No Starch belter) puts on their Github.
-That said, I've tried to make my super simple implementation of Netcat a bit more useful for myself as I work CTFs and so on.
+Enter Netgopher. *'What is that?'* I hear you cry?
+Well to be honest, it's the same example Netcat mimic (ish) that every person starting on Black Hat Go or Black Hat Python (Another No Starch belter) puts on their Github.
+That said, I've tried to make this super simple implementation of Netcat a bit more useful for myself as I work CTFs and so on.

-In addition to the usual example TCP connection functionality, I've Googled it up and added some better command line parsing and options goodness, whilst most of the Netcat 'extra features' (hexdump, UDP etc.) are not included, you can do enough to get by on simple HackTheBox/TryHackMe/VulnHub boxes with TCP connections, command execution and built-in  port relaying (best bit IMHO).
+In addition to the usual example TCP connection functionality, I've Googled it up and added some better command line parsing and options goodness, whilst most of the Netcat 'extra features' (hexdump, UDP etc.) are not included, you can do enough to get by on simple HackTheBox/TryHackMe/VulnHub boxes with TCP connections, command execution and built-in  port relaying (my personal fave!).

 {% include figure
 image_path="/assets/images/posts/netgopher/relay.gif"